hakai-here/Pyosint/README.md

 <h1>Pylookup</h1>

-<p> an OSINT porject completly on python ,previously named <b>Profounder</b>
-  mainly to find given username in some website and to scrap urls from a diven website. still need to be improved
+<p> An OSINT project entirely in python, previously referred to as Profounder mainly to find user names given in some websites and to remove URLs from a given website., has yet to be upgraded.
 <br></p>

 <h2>Installation</h2>